Cutter's walk off sends Frankfort to Class AA state championship game

 Jacobs' hit in the eighth was very similar to his fly ball to right in the first inning.

-It also sailed over the right fielder, but far enough to give Jacobs a chance to round the bases for a inside the park home run.
+It also sailed over the right fielder, but far enough to give Jacobs a chance to round the bases for an inside-the-park home run.

-Jacobs led Frankfort with three hits and a RBI, two of his hits went for extra bases.
+Jacobs led Frankfort with three hits and an RBI, two of his hits went for extra bases.

 Hoover tied the game in the top of the fifth off a pair of costly Falcon errors.